NithishRaja/machineLearning/README.md

 * Dataset is inside a csv file in dataset directory
 * Each data is represented in a row
 * Each feature is present in a cell
-* Initial cell in a row represents class of data
+* Final cell in a row represents class of data
-* Example: `class,feature1,feature2,feature3`
+* Example: `feature1,feature2,feature3,class`

 ## Features
+* Gives no of misclassified points
+* Similarity measures can be easily changed